alangmeier/obsidian-template/notes/QUICKSTART.md

 These file can be easily shared, backed-up, etc. For instance, if you need to share all notes for a give project, just copy the project folder and send it.

 Having the files on your computer means you can easily put them in a Google Drive/OneDrive, or use `git` to backup your files.
+Or use the official 5$/month Obsidian Sync (E2E encrypted).

 You can also just export any page to a pdf.